Skip to main content

 • Janine Elizabeth Metallic: Mi’gmaw, Listuguj Mi’gmaq First Nation; Assistant Professor (Indigenous Education)

-• Vanessa Racine: Anishinaabe (Beaverhouse FN); Administrative Coordinator, Indigenous Studies and Community Engagement Initiative (ISCEI)
+• Vanessa Racine: Anishinaabe (Beaverhouse FN); former Administrative Coordinator, Indigenous Studies and Community Engagement Initiative (ISCEI)

-• Terry Young: Wolastoqiyik (Nation), New Brunswick; Program Manager, Indigenous Studies and Community Engagement Initiatives (ISCEI)
+• Terry Young: Wolastoqiyik (Nation), New Brunswick; former Program Manager, Indigenous Studies and Community Engagement Initiatives (ISCEI)

 Reflection questions to guide your reading